KIPTOO-JOB/mandamano/README.md

 - [ ] Adding a form for rogue Police officers
 - [ ] Adding a place to post Pictures of police oficers that are kidnapping pepole
+- [ ] Adding a place to post Pictures of police oficers that are kidnapping pepole